Songyu-Wang/Songyu-Wang/README.md

 ### Oh yea, one more thing!
 Kinda proud of `Arctic Code Vault Contributor` 😊

-(Can't wait for the post-apocalyptic generation to dig them up and found my code!)
+(Can't wait for the post-apocalyptic generation to dig them up and find my code!)